-Shamisen workshop with Jacinthe Marcil
+Shamisen workshop organized by Jacinthe Marcil

 At this workshop guided by Jacinthe, you can hear, touch and play the shamisen.
 The meaning of this instrument’s kanjis is three flavoured strings.
 As for the sound of the instrument and it’s playing techniques, they are unique compared to other stringed instruments around the world as it combines both a string vibration and percussive sound.